 Evaluation Item Implementation Status Deviations from the "Ethical Corporate No Abstract Explanation Management Best Practice Principles (3) Does the company provide proper whistleblower protection?
-V (3) The Company will fulfill its duty of No confidentiality and protection to the whistleblower and will not be subject to improper disposal measures due to the complaint.
-None. iv.Strengthening information disclosure Does the company disclose its ethical corporate management policies and the results of its implementation on the company's wabgite and MOPS?
-V The Company has established "Procedures for Ethical Management and Guidelines for Conduct", and disclosed the content of Ethical Corporate Management Best Practice Principles and its promotion outcome None. website and MOPS?in the Company's website and MOPS.v.If the Company has established its own Ethical Corporate Management Best Practice Principles in accordance with "Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies", please state the deviations of its implementation from the Best Practice Principles: The Company has established "Ethical Corporate Management Best Practice Principles" and fulfills its social responsibility and establishes a good management system and risk control mechanism based on the concept of sustainable management and development.
-In conducting business activities, the Company's personnel shall uphold the principles of fairness, honesty, trustworthiness and transparency, implement honest management, and actively prevent dishonest behavior. vi.Other important information to fac policies: None. alitat e a be tter understanding of the company's ethical corpo orate management
+V (3) The Company will fulfill its duty of confidentiality and protection to the whistleblower and will not be subject to improper disposal measures due to the complaint. iv.Strengthening information disclosure Does the company disclose its ethical corporate management policies and the results of its implementation on the company's website and MOPS?
+V The Company has established "Procedures for Ethical Management and Guidelines for Conduct", and disclosed the content of Ethical Corporate Management Best Practice Principles and its promotion outcome in the Company's website and MOPS.
+None.

+v.If the Company has established its own Ethical Corporate Management Best Practice Principles in accordance with "Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies", please state the deviations of its implementation from the Best Practice Principles: The Company has established "Ethical Corporate Management Best Practice Principles" and fulfills its social responsibility and establishes a good management system and risk control mechanism based on the concept of sustainable management and development.
+In conducting business activities, the Company's personnel shall uphold the principles of fairness, honesty, trustworthiness and transparency, implement honest management, and actively prevent dishonest behavior.
-(VII) Means for reviewing corporate governance best practice principles and relevant regulations:

-The Company established "Corporate Governance Practices Guidelines" on December 20, 2023, after the discussion and approval of the Board of Directors.
-The Company's website features an investor relations section where investors can access information related to corporate governance, including that of the Board of Directors, functional committees, and important company documents.

-(VIII) Other important information to better understand the state of implementation of corporate governance: None.
+- (VII) Means for reviewing corporate governance best practice principles and relevant regulations: - The Company established "Corporate Governance Practices Guidelines" on December 20, 2023, after the discussion and approval of the Board of Directors.
+The Company's website features an investor relations section where investors can access information related to corporate governance, including that of the Board of Directors, functional committees, and important company documents. - (VIII) Other important information to better understand the state of implementation of corporate governance: None.